Caramel Banana Coffee Cake

 To make caramel:

-In the bottom of a 9-inch spring form or deep cake pan, spread the butter and brown sugar evenly and sprinkle with the rum.
+In the bottom of a 9-inch spring form, spread the butter and brown sugar evenly and sprinkle with the rum.

 To make cake: